-The 4th stage sets off in coastal town La Baule to head for Sarzeau, while stage 5 travels on a hilly route along the coast beween Lorient and Quimper.
-Stage 6 runs from Brest to a summit finish on the Mûr-de-Bretagne.
-In fact, the 2 kilometres ascent at 6.9% is tackled twice in the finale.
-In 2015, Alexis Vuillermoz bested Daniel Martin and Alejandro Valverde on the Mûr-de-Bretagne.
+The 4th stage sets off in coastal town La Baule to finish a false flat arrival in Sarzeau, while stage 5 travels on a hilly route to trying last kilometre in Quimper.
+Stage 6 takes in a double ascent of the Mûr-de-Bretagne in finale.
+In 2015, Alexis Vuillermoz bested Daniel Martin and Alejandro Valverde on the steep arrival.

 With stage 7 and stage 8 – both likely candidates for a bunch sprint – the Tour de France leaves Brittany behind to head for the highlight of the first week of action: cobbles.
-Three editions ago the race featured its last cobbles.
-Tony Martin took the stage back then, and in edition 2018 the medieval stretches of pavé will be back.
-The 9th stage leads from Arras and Roubaix and takes in 15 of these demanding sections.
+Three editions ago the race featured its last cobbles, but in the 2018 edition the medieval stretches of pavé will be back with a bang.
+The 9th stage leads from Arras and Roubaix and takes in no less than fifteen cobbled sectors.

-The first rest day will be in Annecy before the 10th stage leaves from the lakeside town for an 151 kilometres stage to Le Grand-Bornand.
-The route takes in Col de de Croix Fry, Montée du Plateau des Gières and Col de Romme to conclude with the climb up Col de la Colombière and an ensuing descent into Le Grand Bornand.
-Stage 11 sets off from Albertville to head for a summit finish at ski-resort La Rosière, while Montée de Bisanne, Col du Pré and Cormet de Roselend are tackled as intermediate climbs.
-This is a short (108 kilometre) and possible explosive stage.
+The first rest day will be in Annecy before the 10th stage leaves from the lakeside town for a stage to Le Grand-Bornand.
+The route travels over the Col de de Croix Fry, Montée du Plateau des Gières, Col de Romme and Col de la Colombière to conclude with descent into Le Grand Bornand.
+Stage 11 heads for a summit finish in ski-resort La Rosière, while Montée de Bisanne, Col du Pré and Cormet de Roselend are tackled as intermediate climbs.
+This is a short (110 kilometres) and possible explosive stage.

 The 12th stage runs from Bourg-Saint-Maurice to a summit finish in L’Alpe d’Huez.
-The route takes in intermediate climbs up the Col de la Madeleine and the Col de la Croix de Fer and amounts to over 5,000 vertical metres.
+The route takes in intermediate climbs up the Col de la Madeleine and the Col de la Croix de Fer – both massive at over 25 kilometres long – and amounts to more than 5,000 vertical metres.

 The last week of action brings three mountain stages in the Pyrenees.
 At 218 kilometres, the 16th stage goes from Carcassonne to Bagnères-de Luchon.
-The last 70 kilometres feature three tough climbs, while the race ends with a 10.5 kilometres descent.
-Stage 17 amounts to merely 65 kilometres, yet 38 kilometres are uphill, so this route is bound to be the tonic to ignite the fireworks.
-The arrival is on the Col de Portret in the mountains above Saint-Lary-Soulan after a 16 kilometres climb at 8.7%.
+The last 70 kilometres feature three tough climbs, while the race ends on descent.
+Stage 17 amounts to merely 65 kilometres, yet 38 kilometres are uphill, so this route is bound to be the tonic to ignite the fireworks big time.
+The arrival is at the Col de Portret after a 16 kilometres climb at 8.7%.

-In stage 18 the peloton temporarily heads out of the Pyrenees for a finish in Pau, which should be a chance for the fast men, before it’s climbers alert again in the 19th stage.
-Starting in Lourdes the race takes in iconic climbs up the Aspin, Tourmalet and Aubisque before a 20 kilometres drop into Laruns.
+In stage 18 the peloton temporarily heads out of the Pyrenees for a flat finish in Pau, which should be a chance for the fast men, before it’s climbers alert again in the 19th stage.
+The last mountain race of the 2018 Tour de France takes in iconic climbs up the Aspin, Tourmalet and Aubisque before a 20 kilometres drop into Laruns.
 The altitude gain on this route amounts to 4,800 metres.

 The 20th stage is a hilly individual time trial of 31 kilometres in the French part of the Basque Country, while the 2018 Tour de France ends where La Grande Boucle always ends: on the Champs-Élysées in Paris.
 The 21th stage starts in Houilles.

-Tour de France 2018: Route maps, and more
+Tour de France 2018: Route maps, height profiles, and more

 Click on the images to zoom.